fedeperin/harry-potter-api-english/README.md

 # Harry Potter API
 A Harry Potter rest API that brings information about spells, characters, books and information itself.
-I used Node js with the package json-server for creating it and I hosted it on Heroku <br>
+I used Node js with the only package json-server for creating it and I hosted it on Heroku <br>

 - GitHub repository of json-server: https://github.com/typicode/json-server <br>
 - Download Node.js: https://nodejs.org/ <br>